In-Depth Income Investing Analysis of the Fantastic Dividend Yield Growth at Microsoft & the Future Outlook for the Software Giant.

 A Steady Dividend That Keeps up with Inflation

-If you are looking for a steady dividend that keeps up with inflation, Microsoft is it.
+If you are looking for a steady dividend that keeps ahead of inflation, Microsoft is it.
 Furthermore, that dividend is safe because of the nature of Microsoft’s business.
 The company is generating vast amounts of cash from its software sales.

 Microsoft generated a net income of $16.571 billion and a gross profit of $77.007 billion on annual revenues of $110.36 billion on 30 June 2018.
 Impressively, those revenues increased by 14.28% between June 2017 and June 2018.
 Microsoft reported revenues of $96.571 billion on 30 June 2017.

-That dividend is safe because Microsoft’s business is growing and generating a lot of cash.
-Microsoft reported an annual free cash flow of $32.252 billion and an operating cash flow of $43.884 billion on 30 June 2018.
+That dividend is secure because Microsoft’s business is growing and generating a lot of cash.

-Naturally, this gives Microsoft a lot of money it can pay out in dividends; if the management wishes.
-Best of all, Microsoft has the money to pay a large dividend without affecting the company’s operations, acquisition strategy, or research and development efforts.
+Naturally, this gives Microsoft a lot of money it can pay out in dividends.
+Specifically, Microsoft has the money to pay a large dividend without affecting the company’s operations, acquisition strategy, or research and development (R&D) efforts.

 Microsoft’s Vast Market Share